CjayGonzales/e-plantShopping/README.md

 e-plantShopping Application

-An React e-Commerce project which allows users to update their shopping cart, including the frontend of the application using react
+A React e-Commerce project which allows users to update their shopping cart, including the frontend of the application using react